maya-tsedeke/dotnet7.0/README.md

 2. Navigate to the each sub folders that you crrated and create the dotnet projects inside the subproject project inside

+        dotnet new sln
         cd webapi
         dotnet new webapi --no-https
         cd ..
         dotnet new classlib -o Domain
         dotnet new classlib -o Application
         dotnet new classlib -o Infrastructure
+3. Add to your web Api projects to your solution that you created in the first line dotnet sln add webapi/webapi.csproj dotnet sln add Domin/Domain.csproj dotnet sln add Application/Application.csproj dotnet sln add Infrastructure/Infrastructure.csproj
+3. Add project references in your Web API projects to your domain, application, and infrastructure projects.
+This can be done by adding the following lines to the .csproj file of your Web API project: dotnet add webapi/api.csproj reference Infrastructure/Infrastructure.csproj dotnet add webapi/api.csproj reference Applications/Applications.csproj dotnet add Applications/Applications.csproj reference Domain/Domain.csproj dotnet add Infrastructure/Infrastructure.csproj reference Domain/Domain.csproj

 Run the Web API project: Run the command dotnet run to start the Web API project.
 The project will run on http://localhost:5000.